micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 ## Criticism

 * non-reentrant callbacks
-* pointer to functions, not to data
+* return aggregates (version, capabilities, status)
-* initialize enable clocks, which means powers up the device
+* driver defined as pointer to struct of functions, not to data, which makes code reusability difficult for multiple similar implementations
-* register callbacks linked to hardware inits
+* Initialize() enable clocks, which means it powers up the device
-* initialize/unitialize linked to power up/down
+* callbacks registered together with hardware inits
-* register callbacks linked with hardware inits
+* initialize/unitialize must be linked to power up/down

 ### USART